Lissandre/Lissandre/README.md

 }
 ```

-I'm sure I'd like to speak with you so if you want to say hi, I'll be happy to meet you more! 🍺
+I'm always ok if you want to meet around a beer! 🍺